spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-merchant-portal-core-feature-integration.md

 {% info_block warningBox "Warning" %}

-If you're getting `Missing write access to node_modules/mp-profile`, delete this *file* and make a *folder* with the same name.
+If you get `Missing write access to node_modules/mp-profile`, delete this *file* and make a *folder* with the same name.

 {% endinfo_block %}